Felipe1990/Moon/_posts/2018-05-17-initial-post.md

 ---
 layout: post
-title: "What are the candidates talking a few days before elections"
+title: "What were the candidates talking about a few days before elections"
 date: 2018-05-17
 excerpt: "A few network plots and wordclouds"
 tags: [wordcloud, network, bigrams, R]